-Be the Voice that Stops Bullying – We have purchased and received 2 kits from the Roswell Club.
+Be the Voice that Stops Bullying – We have purchased and received 2 kits.
 We have distributed to two local middle schools (Thomas County Middle School and McIntyre Park Middle School) in October.
 Once they have completed the project, we will invite them to the Rotary Club to share the results.

 Playground Maps of USA in Thomas County Elementary Schools

-ELementary school children in our country need to have knowledge of the geography of the USA, particularly knowledge of the fifty states.
-The Rotary Club of Thomasville has consulted with the Thomasville City School system to gain permission to paint fifty foot wide maps of the USA with each state painted in different colors on their elementary school paved playgrounds.
+Elementary school children in our country need to have knowledge of the geography of the USA, particularly knowledge of the fifty states.
+The Rotary Club of Thomasville has consulted with the Thomasville County School system to gain permission to paint fifty foot wide maps of the USA with each state painted in different colors on their elementary school paved playgrounds.
 The result will be a year around teaching tool for children to improve and maintain their geography knowledge.
-The five Rotarians with participation from fifteen Interact Club students and their faculty advisor completed painting a 20’ x 40’ map of the United States (including Alaska and Hawaii) under the covered playground (pavilion) at Harper Elementary School.
-The map will be used to provide geographical education to elementary students at the school.
+Our Club’s